 The basic package including the more advanced security costs $5 per user per month and gives you 30 GB for storage and collaboration.

-Tactical strengths: The ease of accessing and using the drives via strategic partnerships such as the one with Android provides them with growing market share.
-As it is cloud-based and not linked to specific applications, you can access your GoogleDrive using a Mac computer as well.
+The ease of accessing and using the drives via strategic partnerships such as the one with Android provides them with growing market share.
+As it is cloud-based and not linked to physical devices, you can access your GoogleDrive using a Mac computer as well.

-There are growing talks of incorporating Artificial Intelligence <AI> into the data management systems (currently building a full AI Center in Accra, Ghana), and this will help bigger companies manage, access and organize their stored information faster and with more purpose.
+There are growing talks of incorporating Artificial Intelligence <AI> into the data management systems and currently building a full AI Center in Accra, Ghana.
+This will help bigger companies manage, access and organize their stored information faster and with more purpose.

 They also run into a few data syncing problems ever so often, especially with the free storage.
-They are offering of full 24/7 customer and technical support with their products and a bit more advertising of the business offerings now serves to hopefully alleviate this issue for them.
+They offer full 24/7 customer and technical support with their products.
+More aggressive advertising and pricing of their business offerings now serves to hopefully alleviate this issue for them.

-How Google bounces back from a hefty EUR 4,34 billion fine for the mentioned collusion with Android – which has been deemed unfair practice by the EU Antitrust commision, will determine if they survive the storage war – especially if they will be now forced to allow other CSPs to offer services on their devices.
+How Google bounces back from a hefty EUR 4,34 billion fine for the mentioned collusion with Android will determine if they survive the storage war.
+This especially if they will be now forced to allow other CSPs to offer services on mobile devices.